 Your doctor may recommend that you see specialists for follow up treatment.
 They will all ask what happened, the progression of your pain and conditions, and more.
 It’s best to keep a journal documenting your injuries and what has happened so far in your treatment.
 This will allow you to give all doctors consistent information, and it can be used in your insurance claim as well.

 It can be difficult to remember everything that happened in the car wreck and all of the treatment that you have had.
 That’s why documenting the information and keeping it all in one place is important.
 If you are confused, attorney David I. Fuchs can help.
 He frequently works with victims of car accidents who need to navigate the insurance claims process and get help with doctors.
-Call today at (954) 568-3636 or use our online contact form.
+Get in touch with us using our online contact form.